sbatson5/imposter-syndrome-blog/content/posts/2019-04-16---What-Its-Like-To-Work-Remote.md

 It wasn't like I didn't talk to people online (I was lucky enough to have some close friends at my company), but socializing through chat never quite fills that gap.
 In fact, I probably ended up overcompensating and wasting more time on messenger apps than I should have to make up for the lack of interaction (...maybe I wasn't as productive as I thought...).

+I missed the occasional walks to get coffee.
+I missed the random lunches or drinks after work.
+I think most people need that socializing in some way and the times I noticed it the most, are the weekends when I didn't have plans.
+Working in an office, I looked forward to a weekend with downtime to catch up on reading or a tv show.
+But when I worked from home and didn't see people regularly, those weekends of "down time" were grueling.

-## But working from home is the future
+## But working from home is the future!

-I had a lot of coworkers and friends who said they could never go back to working in an office, and I certainly get the appeal for them.
+I had a lot of coworkers and friends who said they could never go back to working in an office.
 Our slack was often filled with blog posts or tweets from "thought leaders" talking about how it was the only way forward for a lot of companies.
 Granted, I think a lot of that was just self-assurance but it still made me feel like I was the outlier.
 I knew within a year that I wouldn't be able to do remote work forever but I kept telling myself to stick it out because of how much the community seemed to support it.

 Maybe it makes more sense from the perspective of a company versus an individual.
-Maybe it's just the latest trend in an industry of every-changing trends.
+Maybe it's just the latest trend in an industry of ever-changing trends.
 I won't pretend to have the answers.
 I just wish someone had reassured me when I was feeling isolated in my home office: